bbulpett/zebra-zpl/README.md

 ### Printing the labels

-You need to have your printer visible to CUPS.
-Once your printer is configured and you know its name on CUPS, you can send the labels to the printer using a `Zebra::PrintJob` instance.
+You need to have your printer visible to CUPS (or shared on the network in Windows).
+Once your printer is configured and you know its name on CUPS (or the Windows shared printer name), you can send the labels to the printer using a `Zebra::PrintJob` instance.

 	label = Zebra::Zpl::Label.new(
 	  :width         => 200,